Corvus: Intelligence

 Crows have demonstrated the ability to distinguish individual humans by recognizing facial features.
 Evidence also suggests they are one of the few nonhuman animals, along with insects like bees or ants, capable of displacement (communication about things that are not immediately present, spatially or temporally).

-In Japan, crows have demonstrated the ability to learn how to use public drinking fountains for both water and bathing purposes.
-In the Gumyoji Park of Yokohama crows have shown the ability to both activate public drinking fountains and adjust the water flow to appropriate levels for either bathing or drinking.
+In the Gumyoji Park of Yokohama, Japan, crows have shown the ability to both activate public drinking fountains and adjust the water flow to appropriate levels for either bathing or drinking.

-In the past there have been plenty of studies conducted on how ravens and corvids in general learn.
-Some of these studies have concluded that the brains of ravens and crows compare in relative size to great apes.
-The encephalization quotient (EQ), helps to expose the similarities between a great ape brain and a crow/raven brain.
+Many studies have been conducted to research the ways in which ravens and corvids learn.
+Some have concluded that the brains of ravens and crows compare in relative size to great apes.
+The encephalization quotient (EQ) helps to expose the similarities between a great ape brain and a crow/raven brain.
 This includes cognitive ability.
-Even though the brain differs significantly between mammals and birds we can see larger forebrains in corvids than other birds (except some parrots), especially in areas associated with social learning, planning, decision making in humans and complex cognition in apes.
+Though the brains differ significantly between mammals and birds, larger forebrains are seen in corvids compared to other birds (except some parrots), especially in areas associated with social learning, planning, decision making in humans and complex cognition in apes.
 Along with tool use, ravens can recognize themselves in a mirror.
 This complex cognition can also be extended to socio-cognitive abilities.
 Studies have been conducted regarding the development and evolution of social abilities in ravens.
 These results help to show how ravens prefer to form stable relationships with siblings and close social partners as opposed to strangers.
 The development in social abilities is essential for raven survival, including identifying whether something poses a threat and how ravens alert others nearby of an incoming threat.

 Diet

-Crows are omnivorous, and their diet is very diverse.
-They will eat almost anything, including other birds, fruits, nuts, mollusks, earthworms, seeds, frogs, eggs, nestlings, mice, and carrion.
-The origin of placing scarecrows in grain fields resulted from the crow's incessant damaging and scavenging, although crows assist farmers by eating insects otherwise attracted to their crops.
+Crows are omnivorous and their diets are very diverse.
+They eat almost any food, including other birds, fruits, nuts, mollusks, earthworms, seeds, frogs, eggs, nestlings, mice, and carrion.
+The origin of placing scarecrows in grain fields resulted from the crows' incessant damaging and scavenging, although crows also assist farmers by eating insects otherwise attracted to their crops.

 Reproduction

 Crows reach sexual maturity around the age of three years for females and five years for males.
-Clutch size is approximately three to nine eggs, and the nesting period lasts between 20 and 40 days.
-Crows often mate for life, and young from previous years often help nesting pairs protect a nest and feed nestlings.
+Clutch size is around three to nine eggs, and the nesting period lasts between 20 and 40 days.
+While crows typically mate for life, extra-pair copulation is not unusual, and young from previous years often help nesting pairs protect a nest and feed nestlings.

 Crow nestlings in urban areas face threats such as nest entanglement from anthropogenic nesting materials and stunted growth due to poor nutrition.